Find a wood to explore

 Lots of poses are inspired by nature, have a go at these:

 Grab a blanket and some pillows, then set up a comfy reading corner in the shade of a tree or hedge.
-Choose a book set in a forest or garden and imagine you’re part of the action - you can even use toys and props to help tell the story.
+Choose a story set in a forest or garden (our online shop stocks some wonderful nature books for children) and imagine you’re part of the action – you can even use toys and props to help tell the story.
 The gentle breeze and rustling leaves provide a soothing backdrop that's great for calming excited youngsters before bed too.

 Have the ultimate summer adventure without leaving home - just pitch a tent in your garden, or sleep out under the stars!
 It's a fantastic way to discover nocturnal wildlife - you might encounter moths, bats, or even a snuffly hedgehog.